 Update 2021-01-13 9:15 AM CST: Added additional resources at the end of the article Update 2021-03-23 2:31 PM CDT: Added additional firewall configuration for port 514 and additional SELinux configuration.
-Azure Sentinel is Microsoft's cloud-native SIEM/SOAR.
-While being cloud-native means that there is little to no configuration required to ingest a variety of log sources, … Continue reading End-to-End Configuring a RHEL 8 Common Event Format Forwarder for Sentinel
+Update 2021-10-24 3:11 PM CDT: I have a GitHub repo with Azure Bicep templates to build a single or multiple syslog forwarders in high availability … Continue reading End-to-End Configuring a RHEL 8 Common Event Format Forwarder for Sentinel

 I thought about making the title of this blog post "Creating a uni-directional Azure Virtual Network Peering," but it would have been a bit too click-baity.
 Still, conceptually, what I am describing in this post is along those lines.
 Virtual Network Peering and the VirtualNetwork Service Tag When two Virtual Networks (VNets) are peered, the … Continue reading Defaulting Azure Virtual Network Peering from Allowing to Denying Traffic